KyrillosZakher00/Udacity-Advanced-Data-Analysis-Nanodegree/Project 1 - Investigate a Dataset/README.md

 * Schedule Day: The day of regestration
 * Appointment Day: The examiniation Day
 * Age: How old is the patient
-* Neighbourhood: Where the appointment takes place
+* Neighbourhood: Where the appointment took place
 * Scholarship: True or False, indicates if the patient is in the Bolsa Familia program
 * Hypertension: True or False
 * Diabetes: True or False